Events

 Organized by the BGSU Japanese Club and the Asian Studies Program.
 Hosted at Bowling Green State University (Lehard Grand Ballroom, Bowen-Thompson Student Union, Bowling Green OH), 12:00 PM to 4:00 PM.
 Free Admission.

-Come as you are this summer—or wear your favorite festive clothing, like a Japanese yukata kimono or happi jacket—and join the spirited energy of taiko drumming leading into a presentation of festive Bon Odori songs during which the performers will provide the audience with brief instructions and encourage them to join the dances.
-The Japanese Garden will be open throughout the festival for exploration and informal tours, including a musical interlude between activities in the open meadow.
+Join us this summer—whether you come as you are or dressed in festive attire like a yukata or happi coat—for an exciting celebration featuring the powerful rhythms of taiko drumming, followed by a lively presentation of Bon Odori festival dances.
+Performers will offer brief instructions and invite everyone to dance along.
+The Japanese Garden will be open for leisurely exploration and informal tours, with a special musical interlude in the open meadow between activities.

 Organized by Great Lakes Taiko Center.
 Hosted at Cranbrook Japanese Garden (550 Lone Pine Rd, Bloomfield Hills MI), 1:00 PM to 5:30 PM.
 Free Admission.
 Advanced Registration Required.